 Learn how to simplify your practice workflow and free up more time for patients with Medesk.

-What Conditions Can Be Treated via Online Consultations?
+Open the detailed description >>What Conditions Can Be Treated via an Online Doctor Consultation?

 Beyond general urgent care, online consultations are a cornerstone of mental health support.
 Patients can access licensed therapists and psychiatrists for counseling, anxiety management, depression treatment, and ongoing medication management.
 Chronic disease management and routine primary care are also effectively handled through virtual visits.
 Providers can monitor conditions like high blood pressure, review lab results, and adjust treatment plans without requiring the patient to come into the office.